 - If you drop something near the bus, tell the bus driver.
 Never try to pick it up because the driver may not be able to see you.

-You can download and print this School Bus Safety flyer.
+You can download and print this School Bus Safety flyer for more information.